pantheon-systems/documentation/source/content/guides/sso/01-introduction.md

 Single sign-on (SSO) allows you to authenticate against your Identity Provider (IdP) when logging into the Pantheon Dashboard.

 Pantheon’s flexible infrastructure does not restrict protocols or ports used for communication.
-There are no outbound restrictions for traffic from Pantheon to external services.
+There are also no outbound restrictions for traffic from Pantheon to external services.

 ## Who is Single Sign-on for?